toddaustin07/edgebridge/README.md

 ./edgebridge4pi
 ```

-A good option is to run the bridge server in a window where you can monitor the output messages.
+A good option is to run the bridge server in a window where you can monitor the output messages (assuming you have console logging enabled).
 You may want to log them permanently to a file as well.

 ### Debug-level messages
 If you want to enable debug-level messages, start the application with a -d parameter.
 For example:
 ```
 python3 edgebridge.py -d
 ```
-This option will enable you to see the data being received back from forwarded requests.
+This option will enable you to see the data being received back from forwarded requests - useful if you are diagnosing problems.

 ## Auto loading at system boot (Raspberry Pi)